Se Habla Español | Available 24/7

 • 500 milligrams of Tetrahydrocannabinol (THC) with cannabis-infused products.

-For non-residents, the legal amounts they can have is capped at:
+For non-residents, the legal amounts they can have are capped at:

 • 15 grams of cannabis flower